ConnBreathnach/ADS-Project/README.md

 Ailbhe McEvoy -  Searching for all trips that match a given arrival time and retruning full trip details of each trip sorted (by trip ID)
 Conn Breathnach - Implementing Dijkstra's algorithm to find the shortest path between two bus stops
 Dónal Heelan -  Front end menu implementation and design document
-Melissa Mazura - Birthday Girl
+Melissa Mazura - Searching for bus stop by name using TST